Shaifali07/LLM_Application_Practice/README.md

 This project uses Langchain's FewShotPromptTemplate to classify the sentiment of user reviews based on a set of predefined examples.
 The prompt template formats the input review and invokes an LLM for sentiment classification.
 Customize the examples and input to classify other reviews.
 3) Employee Assistant
 This project uses Langchain's LLMChain in combination with Groq to automate the generation of formal email responses based on various workplace issues.
 It leverages prompt templates and large language models to streamline communication tasks.
+4) pipeoperatordemo:
+This file demonstrates a definition generation pipeline using LangChain and Groq, with the core functionality being the use of pipes (`|`) to chain components together for a streamlined workflow.
+It generates a definition for a given word and then generates a word from a given definition, using the Groq LLM.